Ellipsis-Labs/sokoban/README.md

 Compact, efficient data structures in contiguous byte arrays.

-## DISCLAIMER

-This is unaudited code, and still very rough around the edges.
-Proceed with caution before using any of these data structures in a production system.

 ### Benchmarks

 Based on simple benchmarks, the naive performance of Sokoban data structures are on par with, but slightly slower than, the Rust Standard Library.